Performance Breakdown

 The lack of airflow hinders the Vertex Pro Powered Lift-Away’s cleaning performance in several aspects, mainly picking up heavy debris like sand.

 While the Duo Clean nozzle is highly efficient, airflow is (still) critical for vacuuming debris.
-The heavier the dirt, the more airflow is essential.
+The heavier the dirt, the more essential the airflow is.

-As you’ve seen in the previous section, the Vertex Pro Powered Lift-Away Pro only has a max of 21.51 CFM at the cleaning nozzle.
+As you’ve seen in the previous section, the Vertex Pro Powered Lift-Away Pro has a maximum airflow of 21.51 CFM at the cleaning nozzle.

-Compared to a premium stick vacuum like the Dyson V15 Detect with over 69 CFM, the 21 CFM figure is 106% less, so there will be compromises with cleaning performance.
+Compared to a premium stick vacuum like the Dyson V15 Detect, which has an airflow of over 69 CFM, the 21 CFM figure represents a 106% reduction, resulting in a worse cleaning performance.

 Hard Floor Results